ppezzull/Scaffold-Privy-AA/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Foundry.
+This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `packages/foundry/foundry.toml`.
+You can customize the network configuration in `packages/hardhat/hardhat.config.ts`.

 4. On a second terminal, deploy the test contract: